pingcap/LinguFlow/docs/user-guide/develop_builder_block.md

 - **Inport**: The information inputted into this block.
 Some blocks support multiple inports.
 Inports can handle `text`, `list`, `dict` data types.
 - **Add an Inport**: Adds an additional inport to the block.
 Manually added inports support connections of `any` data type.
 - **Outport**: The information outputted from this block.
 Outports typically support `text`, `list`, `dict`, `boolean` data types.
-- **Configuration**: Specific configuration details for the block, which vary from one block type to another.
+- **Parameters**: Specific parameter details for the block, which vary from one block type to another.

 ## Block Category